cdktf/cdktf-provider-cloudflare/docs/apiShieldSchemaValidationSettings.java.md

 * `block` - deny access to the site when request does not conform to schema

 A special value of of `none` will skip running schema validation entirely for the request when there is no mitigation action defined on the operation
+Available values: "none", "log", "block".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/api_shield_schema_validation_settings#validation_default_mitigation_action ApiShieldSchemaValidationSettings#validation_default_mitigation_action}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/api_shield_schema_validation_settings#validation_default_mitigation_action ApiShieldSchemaValidationSettings#validation_default_mitigation_action}

 ---